billoxbury/billoxbury.github.io/_posts/2023-02-22-language_barriers.md

 <img src="/assets/img/2023-02-22/Picus_viridis.png" width="100%">

-For the purposes of this blog post – and for comparing with the results of [2] – I want to focus on just one of the <i>LitScan</i> sources <a href="https://openalex.org/" target="_blank">OpenAlex</a> [3].
+For the purposes of this blog post – and for comparison with the results of [2] – I want to focus on just one of the <i>LitScan</i> sources <a href="https://openalex.org/" target="_blank">OpenAlex</a> [3].
 This is an extremely useful open-source repository of metadata for scientific documnents drawing on an impressive <a href="https://openalex.org/about" target="_blank">range of sources</a>.
 I don't know what the exact language coverage of OpenAlex is (and I'm sure it could be improved), but I can make some observations based on <i>LitScan</i>.

 (Incidentally, besides OpenAlex, <i>LitScan</i> taps directly into various non-English sources.
 These are quite specific and would bias any comparison with [2], so in this post I'll just restrict to <i>LitScan</i> data that comes from OpenAlex.)